-Global Issues is the study of contemporary social and environmental issues that affect Australia and the rest of the world.
-The study of Global Issues will introduce students to the challenges faced by developing nations in improving living standards and alleviating poverty.
-It also focuses on global trade and its political and economic impact on the economy.
-Students conduct research on the world distribution of income and the causes and implications of global inequality.
-Another relevant topic is the effect of population movement and the implications on economic growth and the environment.
+Global Issues is the study of contemporary social, environmental and economic issues that affect Australia and the rest of the world.
+The study of Global Issues will introduce students to the challenges faced by developing nations in improving living standards, alleviating poverty and seeking equality for all.
+Students conduct research on a series of current affairs topics such as the Cost-of-living Crisis, continued impacts of colonisation and war and conflict.
+Duration

-- Define key economic concepts and terms and use them appropriately - Gather and interpret statistical data on the selected global issue/s - Identify and discuss factors that influence the selected global issue/s - Identify trends, patterns, similarities and differences in economic data and other information - Evaluate the costs and benefits associated with action taken to address the selected global economic and political issue/s - Access and synthesise information gathered from a range of sources and draw conclusions
+- Define key concepts and terms and use them appropriately - Gather and interpret statistical data on the selected global issue/s - Identify and discuss factors that influence the selected global issue/s - Identify trends, patterns, similarities and differences in economic data and other information - Develop research skills - Evaluate the costs and benefits associated with action taken to address the selected global issue/s - Access and synthesise information gathered from a range of sources and draw conclusions

+- Economic concepts

+- Equality Rights

+- Global Indigenous Peoples

-- Economic concepts - Living standards in Australia and the rest of the world - Poverty and its impact on society - Global trade and its political and economic implications - Distribution of income and global income inequality - Population growth and environmental concerns
+- Global trade and its political and economic implications

+- Distribution of income and global income inequality

+- War and conflict

 - Oral presentations

 - Short investigative projects

+- Extended Responses

 - Essays

 - Annotated visual displays

 - Short research reports

 - End-of-semester examination